Ozzy Footnotes 3

 Princess Astoria is made Empress of the Nursery, and the Widdlebits become residents of the Emerald City.

 Dating: Due to the weather, this appears to take place in the late fall or winter.
+This is the one instance in which time is altered so that Dorothy is able to appear back in the Kansas at the same moment in which she left.
+This is attributed to Tinker's watch.
 As the Wizard is not present in the company, and the story must take place after Dorothy and the Wizard in Oz, it seems likely that the Wizard is training with Glinda during Dorothy's brief trip to the Emerald City.
 Ozma appoints Tinker "First and Only Inventor of Oz," which underscores the idea that this take place before the Wizard develops a penchant for inventions.

 Mr. Tinker: This story gives Mr. Tinker a complete name, Ezra P. Tinker, and it's been speculated by Nathan Butler on his blog that the P stands for Pascal, particularly since his partner Smith is named Rejano Edison Smith in the short Oziana 1987 story "Button-Bright and the Knit-Wits of Oz."
 Mr. Tinker doesn't appear again in any other story until Glenn Ingersoll's The Lost Queen of Oz, in which he's back on the moon, which indicates that his stay in Oz was a short one.